 The plant possesses preliminary and construction licenses.
-The preliminary licenses were issued by the Paraná Environmental Agency, IAP - Instituto Ambiental do Paraná.
-All licenses for the projects are available for consultation under request, as well as the environmental studies.
+The licenses were issued by the Paraná Environmental Agency, IAP - Instituto Ambiental do Paraná, and are available for consultation under request, as well as the environmental studies.

 In the processes, reports containing investigation of the following aspects were prepared: